CMTA/CMTAT/doc/modules/debt.md

 ##### Description:

-Set the optional interestScheduleFormat to the given `interestScheduleFormat_`.
+Set the optional attribute `interestScheduleFormat` to the given `interestScheduleFormat_`.
 Only authorized users are allowed to call this function.

 #### `setInterestPaymentDate (string memory interestPaymentDate_)`